Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 ## Activating and Focusing

 Activating is a superset of the Open functionality.
 When the [DockingWindow](xref:@ActiproUIRoot.Controls.Docking.DockingWindow).[Activate](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Activate*) method is called, if the docking window is currently closed, it will be opened.
-Additionally if it is open but in a tabbed scenario where it is not the selected tab, its tab will be selected.
+Additionally, if it is open but in a tabbed scenario where it is not the selected tab, its tab will be selected.

 The [Activate](xref:@ActiproUIRoot.Controls.Docking.DockingWindow.Activate*) method also has an overload for whether to set focus to the docking window's content.